dafneb/AzureRedTeamByPowershell/README.md

 **This script will test websites given as content of file located at $FilePath**

+Each line of the file will be treated as a website to test.
+The file should contain one website per line.
+It's usable as batch testing of websites.
+The file should be in UTF-8 format.

 ```powershell
 ./scripts/public/test-websites.ps1 -CaseName "<case>" -FilePath "<path-to-file>"
 ```